"ARCHITECT"

 Architect as a professional title

-The title, "Architect", is earned within the building industry by individuals who go through a certain amount of training either in school and/or under the supervision of a licensed architect and are then licensed within one or more jurisdictions (US states) to practice.
+The title "Architect" is earned within the building industry by individuals who go through a certain amount of training in school and/or under the supervision of a licensed architect.
+Architects are licensed within one or more jurisdictions (US states) to practice.

 "Do I need an Architect?"